Roti (1974 film): Soundtrack

+The songs were composed by Laxmikant Pyarelal.
+The lyrics were written by Anand Bakshi.

-Box Office
+Box office

-The film was a major Box-office success of the year and considered to be the mile-stone in the path of illustrious career of Formula-films made by Manmohan Desai.
-The Film grossed ₹2 crore in India and ₹4 crore worldwide.
-That works out to ₹160 crore and ₹320 crore resp. at 2018 price.
+The film was a major box-office success of the year and considered to be a milestone in the formula-films made by Manmohan Desai.
+The film grossed ₹2 crore in India and ₹4 crore worldwide, which works out to ₹160 crore and ₹320 crore resp. in 2018.

-Remake
+Remakes

-The film is loosely inspired by the English movie Face of a Fugitive, a 1959 movie.
-Vast changes were made in the script of Roti.
-Later, Roti was remade in Telugu as Neram Nadi Kadu Akalidi, in 1976 starring N.T.
+The film is loosely inspired by the 1959 American Western film Face of a Fugitive (an adaptation of the short story "Long Gone" by Peter Dawson), vast changes were made in the script of Roti.
+Later, Roti itself was remade in Telugu as Neram Nadi Kadu Akalidi, in 1976 starring N.T.
 Rama Rao.
+It was also remade in Bangladesh as Ek Mutho Bhat (lit.
+'One Fist Rice') starring Zafar Iqbal, Babita in 1976.